 Today’s technology improves services, creates efficiencies and generates vast amounts of data.
-It’s no surprise then that data science has become a key domain of interest and inquiry in the hospitality and travel sectors.
+It’s no surprise then, that data science has become a key domain of interest and inquiry in the hospitality and travel sectors.
 The hospitality industry needs skills in this area, meaning that business analytics holds great promise at both the academic and corporate levels.

 The mission of the Ph.D. in hospitality business analytics program is to provide advanced training to students in data science as it relates to the hospitality industry.
 The goal is to prepare students for highly demanding academic and research careers in top‐ranked institutions.

-Our program draws on the resources and faculty expertise available in the University of Delaware’s Lerner College and its Department of Hospitality Business Management and Institute for Financial Services Analytics, as well as UD’s Data Science Institute.
+Our program draws on the resources and faculty expertise available in the University of Delaware’s Lerner College and its Department of Hospitality and Sport Business Management and Institute for Financial Services Analytics, as well as UD’s Data Science Institute.